-- 1. Connect a fully charged battery pack to the BL-2s and turn on your transmitter. - 2.
-With the BL-2s off, press and hold the EZ-Set button until the LED turns solid green, then solid red and then begins blinking red green (Low-Voltage Detection ACTIVE) or red (Low-Voltage Detection DISABLED).
+- 1. Connect a fully charged battery pack to the BL-2s and turn on your transmitter. - With the BL-2s off, press and hold the EZ-Set button until the LED turns solid green, then solid red and then begins blinking red (indicating the Profile numbers).

+The LED will blink and then turn solid green (Low-Voltage Detection ACTIVE) or red (Low-Voltage Detection DISABLED).
 The model is ready to drive.